MetaMask/SIPs/SIPS/sip-12.md

 - `AccountAddress` - The account address portion of a [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) ID.

 - `Petname system` - A naming system that finds balance between global, collision-free and memorable names.
-Please see the [research paper](https://www.hpl.hp.com/techreports/2005/HPL-2005-148.pdf) on this topic.
+Please see this [article](http://www.skyhunter.com/marcs/petnames/IntroPetNames.html) on this topic.

 ### Snap Manifest